Part-time

 Life at NCHU (Introduction to NCHU Student Clubs)

-The student clubs and autonomous organizations of our school are divided into nine categories: autonomous, musical, technical, academic, artistic, religious, sports, service and fellowship.
-There are a total of 90 formal clubs ,48 autonomous organizations and 7 preparatory clubs in the 113 academic year.
+Our school’s student clubs and autonomous organizations are divided into nine categories: autonomous, musical, technical, academic, artistic, religious, sports, service, and fellowship.

 Class Counseling Service